shweshipu/shweshipu/README.md

 ==============================
 Lifelong Learner
 ----------------
 I'm a student at Eastern Washington University.
-I started out in computer science wanting to make video games.
+I started out in computer science wanting to make video games. <br>
 Since then, I've dipped my toes into the various fields in CS, and my current fixation is on how neural networks work.
 I love the cool math behind them.
-* 🌍  I'm based in Spokane
+* 🌍  I'm based in Spokane, WA
 * ✉️  You can contact me at [steven.harper.ja@protonmail.com](mailto:steven.harper.ja@protonmail.com)
 * 🧠  I'm learning Web development
 * 🤝  I'm open to collaborating on gamejams, AI stuff, and anything really